EASS-HIT-PART-A-2024-CLASS-V/Event_management_system/README.md

 ## Troubleshooting
 If you encounter any issues or have questions about setting up or running the Event Management System project, please refer to the respective README files in **frontend/**, **backend/**, and **database/** directories for detailed instructions.
 You can also contact the project owner for assistance.

-### Explanation:

-- **Contact Information**: Provides contact details for inquiries related to the project.
-- **Description**: Overview of the Event Management System project, its purpose, and components.
-- **Project Components**: Brief description of each component (frontend, backend, database) and their roles.
-- **Setup Instructions**: Step-by-step guide to clone the repository and run the entire project locally using Docker Compose.
-- **Accessing the Application**: Instructions on how to access the frontend application and backend APIs in a web browser.
-- **Additional Notes**: Tips and considerations for configuration, deployment, and usage of the EMS project.
-- **Troubleshooting**: Guidance on where to find help if issues arise during setup or usage.

-Ensure to customize placeholders like `<repository-url>`, `localhost`, and adjust paths or commands as per your project's actual structure and requirements.
-This README file serves as a central guide for developers and stakeholders to understand, set up, and use the Event Management System project efficiently.
-Adjust and expand as necessary to meet specific project requirements or audience needs.